Soyio-id/soy-io-widget/README.md

 # soy-io-widget
 This is the library for include a soyio widget.

-This library contemplate that an iframe with the ID: soyio-widget-iframe should be created before instantiate the widget.
+This library contemplate that a div element with ID: `soyio-widget-iframe-container` should be created before instantiate the widget.

 ## How to work